timekswaste/bitcoin-bulk-balance-check/README.md

-# Bitcoin Bulk Balance Check Tool
+# Bi-t-coin Bulk Ba-lan-ce Che-ck Tool
 A tool to check the address balance for multiple bitcoin addresses.

 *To use it*